 When it comes to parking, Indians display a strong preference for parking on the streets over authorized parking spaces.
 Why does on-street parking enjoy universal popularity?
 To start with, it is inexpensive and places fewer restrictions on commuters compared to off-street parking.
 But this often brings with it a slew of problems, which motorists remain woefully oblivious to.
+Let’s find out why Indians prefer on-street over off-street parking.

 Why people choose on-street over off-street parking

 Given its convenient and inexpensive nature, it’s not surprising that most commuters in India prefer on-street parking, a fact that is well-reflected in occupancy data.
 Despite being an organized and safe parking alternative, off-street parking has lagged behind due to the exorbitant parking fees, resulting in low occupancy levels.
-Most people view off-street parking as more time-consuming since it requires a formal process of entry and exit out of the space.
+Most people view off-street parking as more time-consuming since it requires a formal process of entry and exits out of the space.
 On-street parking lots, on the other hand, are perfect for those looking to make a quick stop.

 Also Read: The Importance of On-Street Parking

-Perhaps the biggest reason for the preference of on-street parking is a lack of proper parking policies.
+Perhaps the biggest reason for the preference for on-street parking is a lack of proper parking policies.
 Because construction costs for off-street parking are higher, on-street parking remains a cheaper alternative.
 On-street and off-street parking fees are not properly balanced, as a result of which people continue to park on the streets.

 Parking on Indian streets is haphazard with commuters having scant regard for space, other users, and traffic congestion.
 While most think the problem is a lack of parking that can be solved by creating more parking, multiple cities in India that have attempted to do so by creating off-street parking have failed.
 Many surfaces and multi-level parking lots remain under-used even as the streets burst at the seams with chaos and traffic.